Ancient Olympic Games: Religion and culture

 Artistic expression was a major part of the games.
 Sculptors, poets, painters and other artisans would come to the games to display their works in what became an artistic competition.
 Poets would be commissioned to write poems in praise of the Olympic victors.
 Such victory songs or epinicians, were passed on from generation to generation and many of them have lasted far longer than any other honor made for the same purpose.
+Pausanias claimed that the destroyed Sicilian polis of Naxos would have been completely forgotten if not for its four-time Olympic champion, Tisandros.
 Pierre de Coubertin, one of the founders of the modern Olympic Games, wanted to fully imitate the ancient Olympics in every way.
 Included in his vision was an artistic competition modeled on the ancient Olympics and held every four years, during the celebration of the Olympic Games.
 His desire came to fruition at the Olympics held in Athens in 1896.